Textualize/textual/docs/widgets/select.md

 ## Blank state

 The `Select` widget has an option `allow_blank` for its constructor.
-If set to `True`, the widget may be in a state where there is no selection, in which case its value will be the special constant [`Select.BLANK`][textual.widgets.Select.BLANK].
+If set to `True`, the widget may be in a state where there is no selection, in which case its value will be the special constant [`Select.NULL`][textual.widgets.Select.NULL].
 The auxiliary methods [`Select.is_blank`][textual.widgets.Select.is_blank] and [`Select.clear`][textual.widgets.Select.clear] provide a convenient way to check if the widget is in this state and to set this state, respectively.

 ## Type to search